kyouryuukunn/renpy-ActionEditor3/README.md

  About old version
 ================
  This is available in v7.4.5 later.
- To use an older version, use the old version ActionEditor.
+ To use an older version, use the old version of ActionEditor.
  <https://github.com/kyouryuukunn/renpy-ActionEditor>
-l

  In the current version of ActionEditor, the below functions are removed.
  * expression
  * loading last action